 Please note also every safari is individual and it is not possible to detail all the possible optionals you will have a choice to do nor to predict new options that can arise.
-We will endeavor to provide another accurate price update for you just prior to departure.
-Please note also though we have no control over local operators' prices or government taxes.
-Nor do we just select operators on price, many factors have to be weighed up when selecting operators.
+We will endeavour to provide another accurate price update for you just prior to departure.
+Please also note though that we have no control over local operators' prices or government taxes.
+Nor do we just select operators only on price; many factors have to be weighed up when selecting operators.
 We are always keen to get information on new operators and the best prices but do be aware that deals come and go constantly in Africa.
 Consistent service delivery and safe and respectful ethical practices are also worth searching for and rewarding.
 Your crew will work very hard to ensure you get the best value for money day to day on the road.